Home > American Destinations > Mexico > Taking a Tour of Palenque from Villahermosa: What to Expect

 For more information: For more information, please click HERE to visit our private policy page.
 We can be reached at buzzinaroundtheworld@gmail.com

-The trip to the Mayan Ruins of Palenque took about two and a half hours from Villahermosa.
-Although we arrived fairly early, the parking lot to the ruins was already full.
-We had to park on the street and walk about 200 meters to the entrance.
+The drive from Villahermosa to Palenque took approximately two and a half hours.
+Even though we arrived fairly early, the main parking lot near the ruins was already full.
+We parked along the road and walked about 200 meters to the entrance.

 The Entrance to the Mayan Ruins of Palenque